patrickkunka/typed-object/README.md

 // When the whole TypedObject is inspected directly however, we only see
 // the internal getters and setters of the object.
 In these cases, we can use the
-// TypedObject's "toObject" method to output a normal object literal:
+// TypedObject's "toObject" method to output an object literal containing all data:

 console.log(product.toObject());